jeffreyz29/Sakura-1/docs/PRIVACY_POLICY.md

 ## Changes to this Privacy Policy

-We may, at any time, and at our discrection, modify this Privacy Policy.
+We may, at any time, and at our sole discrection, modify this document without prior notice.
 Upon public posting, any such changes will become effective.